Roadie Seller

 Workflow

 Our clients pointed out the business and technical limitations of the add-on tool and leaned toward the dashboard-based website.
 They also hoped to see an integration between the new seller platform and the existing product.
-Therefore, we decided to map a workflow to visualize how the new design can connect with the current Roadie website to support local vendors in selling and shipping their products.
+Therefore, we decided to map a workflow to visualize how the new design can connect with the current Roadie website to support local vendors selling and shipping their products.

 04. Prototype